-- Diverse and Buoyant Economy: A place which maximises opportunities to become a diverse and balanced economy, and which encourages innovation and investment in existing and new commercial sectors. - Valued Natural Environment: A community which protects and sustainably manages its land and marine environments and maintains access to the Island's natural environment. - A Sustainable Community: A self-dependant and sustainable community, which enjoys a welcoming, inclusive and relaxed way of life supported by high quality service provision. - Values and Protects its Built and Cultural Environment: A community which values, protects and conserves its unique culture and promotes its distinct heritage and character. - Efficient and Well Integrated Land Use: An integrated and holistic approach to land use, which manages the competing demands for the limited available land in order to meet the island's needs. - Resilient Infrastructure Systems: Transport and utility systems which provide resilient and efficient services that support and facilitate economic and social activities on the Island.
+- Diverse and Buoyant Economy: A place which maximises opportunities to become a diverse and balanced economy, and which encourages innovation and investment in existing and new commercial sectors. - □ Valued Natural Environment: A community which protects and sustainably manages its land and marine environments and maintains access to the Island's natural environment. - □ A Sustainable Community: A self-dependent and sustainable community, which enjoys a welcoming, inclusive and relaxed way of life supported by high quality service provision. - Values, Protects and Sustainably Manages its Built and Cultural Environment: A community which values, protects and sustainably manages its unique culture and promotes its distinct heritage and character both above and below ground. - □ Efficient and Well Integrated Land Use: An integrated and holistic approach to land use, which manages the competing demands for the limited available land in order to meet the island's needs. - Resilient Infrastructure Systems: Transport and utility systems which provide resilient and efficient services that support and facilitate economic and social activities on the Island.